Skip to Content

 I find that with more delicate foods, Panko works a lot better.
 It isn’t quite as heavy feeling and gets a crisp texture on the outside that you just can’t get with regular breadcrumbs.
 If you don’t agree you could swap those out.
 For this one in particular though it wouldn’t resemble what you’d see in a restaurant if you did.

-Then get your shallow bowls ready for some dipping and coating and you’ll be on your way.
-I like to preheat my machine for 5 minutes but that doesn’t always happen.
+Just create an assembly line of sorts to coat each piece.
+You get a few shallow bowls ready for some dipping and coating and you’ll be on your way.
+I like to preheat my machine for 5 minutes for the best results.

 Chicken Katsu